pabloherrero1986/pablohs1986.github.io/README.md

   - Portfolio grid showing details when hovering over an image and acting as a link.
   - Contact section with a form that includes a confirmation check linked to the legal conditions and send you to the thank you page when submit.
   - Footer section with go up button, social links, copyright reference and link to legal conditions.
-  - Animated elements as you scroll down and up.
+  - Animated elements as you scroll down.
   - Scrollspy
   - Custom button styles.
   - Some amazing libraries: